commercialhaskell/lts-haskell/README.md

 ## LTS Haskell: Version your Ecosystem

-LTS (Long Term Support) Haskell is a curated set of packages which includes non-breaking point releases.
-It is a companion to Stackage Nightly: whereas Stackage Nightly releases include potentially breaking changes with each new release, LTS Haskell maintains major version stability for a longer period of time.
+LTS (Long Term Support) Haskell is a curated set of packages, a more stable companion to Stackage Nightly.

+* Minor version increments (e.g., 5.1 to 5.2) to LTS are produced weekly, typically on Sunday, containing only API compatible changes to existing packages and additional packages.
+* Major version increments (e.g. 5.20 to 6.0) to LTS are produced every 3 to 6 months containing API changes, additional packages, and occasional package removals.
+(Note that, in the future, a more rigorous release schedule will likely be added.)
+* In contrast, Stackage Nightly releases are produced nightly containing API changes and package changes.

-Both Stackage Nightly and LTS Haskell are available from [the Stackage homepage](http://www.stackage.org).
+Both Stackage Nightly and LTS Haskell are available from [the Stackage homepage](https://www.stackage.org).
 More information is available in our [initial blog post](https://www.fpcomplete.com/blog/2014/12/backporting-bug-fixes).